girlscript/winter-of-contributing/JavaScript/Topics/20.Modern_Javascript/Polyfills/README.md

 ## Example
 #### 1. Defining imaginary Math.double() function
 Let's understand with a imaginary function.<br>
-Consider a <code>Math.double()</code> function is present in Javascript standard function that doubles any number we pass into it, but our browser doesn't support this.<br><br>
+Consider a <code>Math.double()</code> function is present in JavaScript standard function that doubles any number we pass into it, but our browser doesn't support this.<br><br>

 **Problem:-** How to use Math.double() function, if our browser doesn't support this? <br>
 **Solution:-** Create your own Math.double() function and use it in the place of original function.